ReturnInfinity/Pure64/docs/README.md

 ### BIOS

-After creating a kernel this is a possible routine to create a bootable image.
-The commands require Pure64 to be build and `pure64.sys` and `mbr.sys` to be in the same directory as your kernel with the name `kernel.bin`
+For BIOS systems you'll need `pure64-bios.sys` and `mbr.sys` to be in the same directory as your kernel with the name `kernel.bin`

 ```
 dd if=/dev/zero of=disk.img count=128 bs=1048576